On feebly compact inverse primitive (semi)topological semigroups: Introduction and preliminaries

 Algebraic properties of Brandt $\lambda^0$-extensions of monoids with zero, non-trivial homomorphisms between them, and a category whose objects are ingredients of the construction of such extensions were described in \cite{GutikRepovs2010}.
 Also, in \cite{GutikPavlykReiter2009} and \cite{GutikRepovs2010} a category whose objects are ingredients in the constructions of finite (resp., compact, countably compact) topological Brandt $\lambda^0$-extensions of topological monoids with zeros were described.

 Gutik and Repov\v{s} proved that any $0$-simple countably compact topological inverse semigroup is topologically isomorphic to a topological Brandt $\lambda$-extension $B_{\lambda}(H)$ of a countably compact topological group $H$ in the class of all topological inverse semigroups for some finite cardinal $\lambda\geqslant 1$ \cite{GutikRepovs2007}.
-Also, every $0$-simple pseudocompact topological inverse semigroup is topologically isomorphic to a topological Brandt $\lambda$-extension $B_{\lambda}(H)$ of a pseudocompact topological group $H$ in the class of all topological inverse semigroups for some finite cardinal $\lambda\geqslant 1$ \cite{GutikPavlykReiter2011}.
+Also, every $0$-simple feebly compact topological inverse semigroup is topologically isomorphic to a topological Brandt $\lambda$-extension $B_{\lambda}(H)$ of a feebly compact topological group $H$ in the class of all topological inverse semigroups for some finite cardinal $\lambda\geqslant 1$ \cite{GutikPavlykReiter2011}.
 Next Gutik and Repov\v{s} showed in \cite{GutikRepovs2007} that the Stone-\v{C}ech compactification $\beta(T)$ of a $0$-simple countably compact topological inverse semigroup $T$ has a natural structure of a $0$-simple compact topological inverse semigroup.
-It was proved in \cite{GutikPavlykReiter2011} that the same is true for $0$-simple pseudocompact topological inverse semigroups.
+It was proved in \cite{GutikPavlykReiter2011} that the same is true for $0$-simple feebly compact topological inverse semigroups.

-In the paper \cite{BerezovskiGutikPavlyk2010} the structure of compact and countably compact primitive topological inverse semigroups was described and was showed that any countably compact primitive topological inverse semigroup embeds into a compact primitive topological inverse semigroup.
+In the paper \cite{BerezovskiGutikPavlyk2010} the structure of compact and countably compact primitive topological inverse semigroups was described and was shown that any countably compact primitive topological inverse semigroup embeds into a compact primitive topological inverse semigroup.

-Comfort and Ross in \cite{ComfortRoss1966} proved that a Tychonoff product of an arbitrary non-empty family of pseudocompact topological groups is a pseudocompact topological group.
+Comfort and Ross in \cite{ComfortRoss1966} proved that a Tychonoff product of an arbitrary family of pseudocompact topological groups is a pseudocompact topological group.
 Also, they proved there that the Stone-\v{C}ech compactification of a pseudocompact topological group has a natural structure of a compact topological group.
-Ravsky in \cite{Ravsky-arxiv1003.5343v5} generalized Comfort--Ross Theorem and proved that a Tychonoff product of an arbitrary non-empty family of pseudocompact paratopological groups is pseudocompact.
+Ravsky in \cite{Ravsky-arxiv1003.5343v5} generalized Comfort--Ross Theorem and proved that a Tychonoff product of an arbitrary non-empty family of feebly compact paratopological groups is feebly compact.